aws-samples/one-observability-demo/src/applications/microservices/petfood-rs/API_DOCUMENTATION.md

 - Use the admin seed endpoint to populate test data
 - Handle all HTTP status codes appropriately
 - Implement proper error handling for network failures
+- The checkout endpoint clears the cart automatically upon successful completion
+- Payment method validation is performed server-side

 ### Performance Considerations
 - Food listings can return large datasets; consider implementing pagination in your UI
 - Cart operations are optimized for individual users
 - Food filtering is optimized for better performance
+- Checkout operations include inventory validation and may take longer for large carts
+- Order IDs are generated using timestamps and user IDs for uniqueness

 ---